EinAeffchen/Telegram_Crawler/README.md

 - Fixed bug with mode 0
 - Fixed bug where group metadata was not written anymore

+28.02.2018
+- Groups that could not be joined due to flooderror will now be saved and tried to join later.

 ## TODO
 - [x] Be able to join new groups
 - [x] Automatically leave inactive groups (Has to be tested still)